 - Industry-leading performance with Adobe Mercury Playback Engine

-- Import and export from Avid Media Composer and Apple Final Cut Pro 7 and Final Cut Pro X
+- Import from Avid Media Composer and Apple Final Cut Pro 7 and Final Cut Pro X

 - Enhanced audio control and performance